1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Benn School opened in Craven Road for up to 500 children.

-Boots the Chemist established in High Street; now in Clock Towers shopping area.
+Boots the Chemist established in High Street; removed in 1979 to the new shopping centre.

 Rugby Town and Trade Improvement Association was dissolved.